 Pianists seeking to attain diplomas giving access to the teaching profession (DE or CA) receive appropriate training and support to achieve their goals.

 For pianists who have already graduated from a European higher education programme, Piano Cantabile provides coaching for international competitions and concert and recording repertoire.

-Amongst these, 57 students entered a European higher education establishment, 18 obtained a prize in an international competition – including 10 first prizes – and 28 were awarded the DE or CA (diplomas giving access to the teaching profession).
+Amongst these, more than 65 students entered a European higher education establishment, 18 obtained a prize in an international competition – including 10 first prizes – and 28 were awarded the DE or CA (diplomas giving access to the teaching profession).

 Pianists wishing to be subsidised by Piano Cantabile must be younger than 36 and have obtained the French DEM diploma or international equivalent.
 They are then selected by audition with the two teachers.